 Those who want to understand the novel titled The Lion, the Witch and the Wardrobe must read more than the initial pages of the book.
 It would be impossible to capture the fact that the lion would be a savior of Narnia in the first two pages or even the first chapter.
 They would need to read the entire novel.
 The same is true of the Bible.
 One cannot understand the Bible by reading only the first two pages or the first book of the Bible.
 One who reads the entire Bible will discover that it teaches that there is only one God.
 One must study the whole Bible to understand it.
 It was not written for the person who likes to read novels or short stories.
 It was written for those who are on a serious treasure hunt to understand the truth of and about God.

-Reference Links:Who is the "Us" God is talking about?
+Suggested Links:Who is the 'us' that God is talking about in Genesis 1:26?

 What is God's image?